MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 #### Biological modification
 Information about the modification of the source or the target entity necessary for the causal regulation to occur (e.g., the source should be phosphorylated at residue XXX in position YYY to up-regulate the target).
+For proteins we recommend to annotate:
+* the modification type (e.g., phosphorylation of a protein, methylation of a gene or RNA) for which we recommend using [PSI-MOD](https://www.ebi.ac.uk/ols/ontologies/mod) for proteins , the [SO](http://www.sequenceontology.org/) for genes
+* the modified residue, if known, using [ChEBI](https://www.ebi.ac.uk/chebi/)
+* the position of the modification with a number indicating which residue is modified, if known

 #### Compartment
 The cellular localization of the entities or the causal regulation.
 The causal interaction can occur inside a cell or between two cells.